The64thGamer/cheeseepedia/content/meta/site-news.md

 - **August 10th -** 'cite' shortcode added.
 - **August 11th -** 'Sales' section added for articles to graph out second-hand sales data.
 - **August 14th -** Decap changed to remove 'live preview' and instead integrate the preview into the text-box itself.
 - **September 6th-** All location article texts wiped, infobox CSS fixes, location thumbnail images expanded, and loading text added for lists.
+User count drops by 500, article count drops by 1000.
 - **September 11th-** Loading text now animates, changed 'filenotfound.jpg' to frown design.
 - **October 3rd-** The site accidentally displays 6623 articles instead of the usual 1000+ after photo and video articles change in formatting, allowing them to be counted (in error).
 - **October 11th-** The site hits 100+ transcription pages.
+- **October 12th-** The article count display is fixed, now at 1301.
+Users previously from Mediawiki who just had an IP address are lumped into 'Anonymous' user.

 ### Planned Upcoming Changes